KayChansiri/Demo_GBT/README.md

 ```

-The output indicates zero outliers for age, 28 outliers for trestbps, 185 for chol, 2 for thalch, and 0 for num.
+The output indicates zero outliers for 'age', 28 outliers for 'trestbps', 185 for 'chol', 2 for 'thalch', and 0 for 'num'.
 The variable with the highest number of outliers is chol (cholesterol).
 The rest are negligible.
 I decided not to modify the outliers in cholesterol levels, as the data realistically reflects people at risk for heart disease—a significant number of them would have extremely high cholesterol levels (as shown in the box plot below).
 When handling outliers in your own project, you should consider whether to address them based on previous literature or the objectives of your project.
-Let these guide your decision.

 ![Screenshot 2024-09-17 at 4 22 22 PM](https://github.com/user-attachments/assets/3a76a2d2-b95a-4dbc-aa56-9bdf332d0599)

 **5. Sufficient Sample Size**

 While GBTs can perform well even with smaller datasets, having a sufficient sample size is crucial for building robust models.
 Extremely small sample sizes can lead to overfitting, whereas larger datasets generally benefit from the boosting process, improving model accuracy.
 In our case, the dataset is on the smaller side.
 To prevent overfitting, I will adjust and fine-tune certain parameters, as you’ll see later.

 **6. Feature Scaling**

 Unlike other algorithms, such as KNN, GBT models do not require feature scaling (e.g., standardization or normalization) because they are based on decision trees, which split data based on feature values rather than their magnitudes.
 However, scaling might still be useful when features have vastly different ranges, as it can affect interpretability or influence the importance of certain features in the model.

 **7. Feature Engineering**

 Like other algorithms, GBT models can benefit from feature engineering, where new features are created to capture non-linear relationships or interactions between variables.
 These newly created variables should be informed by previous literature or rigorous concepts.
 Since I am not a heart disease researcher, I will skip the feature engineering process for now and focus solely on the existing variables.

 **8. Class Imbalance**